arunwagle/DemoRepo/clients/Mizuho/Reporting/CognosAnalytics.md

 - Select the "Your Schema" > "Table name" (E.g. Mortgage Report New) and drag to the "New Data Module" panel.
 - Select "Save" from the top left menu to save the data module.
 Save the data module in the folder create in "My Content" above.

+### Optional Step- Create a package using IBM Cognos Framework Manager
+- Using IBM Cognos Framework Manager, create packages that can be used to generate reports.
+- The main idea is to model your business using the concepts of Query Subjects, Dimensions and fact tables.
+- This will be mainly used to design your OLAP kind queries for reporting.
+- Refer to http://public.dhe.ibm.com/software/data/cognos/documentation/docs/en/11.0.0/ug_fm.pdf for more details.

 ### Create reports